Track: Stanage Plantation

 Surface: Gritstone flag stones, slabs & small boulders, peaty mud, grass on last section.

-Location: SK 240 840 - Monkeyspoon OS Tracks Map - OS Get-a-map - Google Aerial Map
+Location: SK 240 840 - Monkeyspoon OS Tracks Map - Google Aerial Map

 Starting from the top of Long Causeway it heads west to a gap in the Edge before turning south and entering Stanage Plantation.
 Passing through the middle of the wood it exits and then after 30m turns left and heads across the grass to the road.